• Skip to primary navigation

 All about the Toppings!

-The thing that really makes this carrot soup shine is the toppings!
-A bowl of soup gets piled high with crispy fried shallots, sweet apple chunks, pepitas, a package of microwave rice, and parsley.
+The thing that really makes this carrot soup shine is all of the toppings!
+A bowl of soup gets piled high with crispy pan fried shallots, sweet apple chunks, pepitas, veggie sausages, a package of microwave rice, and parsley.
+It’s all yummy, but in my house the race is on for the crispy shallots because they’re our favorite!

 More Soups you will love!